How Your Interests Can Affect Your Social Success

 Taking your interests too seriously

-I.e., displaying levels of emotion about your hobby that seem inappropriate to most people.
+In other words, displaying levels of emotion about your hobby that seem inappropriate to most people.
+Or treating it like it's life or death, when it's just supposed to be a fun diversion.

 Not living in the real world because of your interest

 Some interests involve elaborate fictional universes.
-Others are highly abstract and theoretical, or involve belonging to a subculture that's a little out of touch with the larger reality.
-If you spend too much time on them, all of your mental space can become devoted to the comings and goings of these imaginary worlds.
-You'll fall a beat behind how most people act and come across as a little off.
+Others are highly abstract and theoretical.
+If you spend too much time on them your mental space can become devoted to the comings and goings of these imaginary worlds.
+Your social skills can fall a beat behind everyone else's and you can come across as a bit off.

 There's a balance you may have to make between becoming proficient at your interest and developing yourself socially